paullee564/odin-recipes/README.md

 This is the introductory project on HTML I'll create based on the Odin Project.
 I hope to demonstrate a basic knowledge of HTML by creating this website.
+Here are the things I learned:
+1) The headings of the html file that tells the computer the type of symbols, language, html version.
+There's a shortcut for this on vs code with "!"
+2) How to put images into a website.
+All the source files should be in one folder usually called "img".
+It's good practice to have an alt so people know what it is if it doesn't load.
+It's also good to put in the dimensions
+3) Using ../ to properly refer to certain files so the computer knows where to get them.